ForModLabUHel/threePGN-package/README.md

-# threePGN-package
+# threePGN

-3PGN model in fortran called from R
+An R package to run the [3PGN](http://3pg.forestry.ubc.ca) model written in fortran.

 ### Installing the development version from GitHub